-Whether you pop it in pill form or get a pricey injection, don’t expect a vitamin B-12 supplement to boost your metabolism and burn away fat.
-According to the Mayo Clinic, there’s no evidence that it will promote weight loss.
+Whether you take it in pill form or get a pricey injection, don’t expect a vitamin B12 supplement to boost your metabolism and burn away fat.
+There’s currently no evidence that it’ll promote weight loss.

-Your body does need vitamin B-12 to support the function of your nerves and blood cells, and to produce DNA.
-To get your daily dose, as recommended by the Office of Dietary Supplements (ODS), include foods that contain vitamin B-12 in your diet.
+Your body does need vitamin B12 to support the function of your nerves and blood cells and to produce DNA.
+To get your daily dose, the

 Your body needs vitamin D to absorb calcium and keep your bones strong.
-But experts aren’t convinced that it will help you lose weight.
+But experts aren’t convinced that it’ll help you lose weight.

-One study published in the American Journal of Clinical Nutrition found that overweight postmenopausal women who took vitamin D supplements and achieved healthy or “replete” levels of this nutrient lost more weight than women who didn’t reach these levels.
+A 2014 study published in the American Journal of Clinical Nutrition found that postmenopausal women with overweight who took vitamin D supplements and achieved healthy or “replete” levels of this nutrient lost more weight than women who didn’t reach these levels.